 Sharmeen Aly, Communications Coordinator, joined NARAL Pro-Choice Texas in June 2015 to assist with fundraising and event planning and has since moved over to handle the organization’s press relations and communications.
 She graduated with a bachelor’s degree in political science from Southern Methodist University in 2014.
 Following graduation, she worked on fundraising full time for a competitive state representative race in DFW and made the move to Austin to join NPCT shortly after the 2014 election season.

 Blake Rocap, Legislative Counsel, has worked in the Texas Legislature for almost a decade.
 For the past four legislative sessions Blake has focused on abortion rights for NARAL Pro-Choice Texas.
 He is longtime board member and volunteer attorney for Jane’s Due Process, representing abused teenagers in judicial bypass proceedings.
 He also serves on the board of the Women’s Health and Family Planning Association of Texas.Blake grew up attending public schools in San Angelo, before moving to Austin to attend the University of Texas.
 He earned his BA in American Studies with a minor in Government before returning to West Texas to attend the Texas Tech School of Law on a full Regent’s Scholarship.
 While in law school he was a founding board member of the Student Public Interest Initiative, the social director of the Board of Barristers and a member of the institution’s curriculum committee.
-Blake and his wife live in central Austin with their two daughters and chocolate lab, Arnold.
+Blake and his wife live in central Austin with their two daughters.